Negative Space in Photography| When & When Not to Use It?

 Most of the time, when we go for a Shallow depth of field with a large aperture, we will get negative space in the image.

 But, this helps the subject to pop out and draw the viewer’s attention to the frame.
-Here, the whiskered pitta standing on the moss, pops out in the frame, leaving negative space onto the left of the bird.
+Here, the whiskered pitta standing on the moss, pops out in the frame, leaving negative space in the out of focus area in the picture.

-If all the background things in the scene are visible, then the viewer will have to search the image to find the main subject, which makes the image unpleasant.
+If all the background elements in the scene are visible, then the viewer will have to search the image to find the main subject, which makes the image unpleasant.

 3. Selling Photos

-If you are planning to sell your photos, then negative space can help.
+If you plan to sell your photos, then negative space can help.
 If your photo sale is targeted towards a digital designer or stock photography sites, the chances of selling are more with negative-spaced images.

 It is because designers will be looking for such negative space images for designing the flyers, brochures, and pamphlets.